jarokaz/mlops-labs/workshops/kfp-caip-sklearn/README.md

 dataflow.googleapis.com
 ```

-### Assing the Cloud Build service account to the project Editor role
 The **Cloud Build** service account needs the Editor permissions in your GCP project to upload the pipeline package to an **AI Platform Pipelines** instance.

 ```